cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 Adding Password Hashing
 -----------------------

-If you were to create/update a user at this point in time, you might notice that the passwords are stored in plain text.
+If you create or update a user with this setup, you might notice that the passwords are stored in plain text.
 This is really bad from a security point of view, so lets fix that.